Was Dabo Swinney's success tied to a string of good QBs all along?

 This isn’t a referendum only on Clemson’s embarrassing 3-touchdown loss to unranked Duke.
 Things have been unraveling in South Carolina for nearly two years now and the signs of Clemson being brought down a few notches on college football’s hierarchy happens regardless of the result against Duke, simply because it wasn’t a domination.

 Monday’s defeat, which puts the Tigers’ national championship aspirations in serious jeopardy, falls directly to Clemson head coach Dabo Swinney.
 The head of a program is easy to blame.
 He’s in charge of everything.
 The current predicament for Swinney comes down to the fact that his generational run of recruiting top-level quarterbacks has come to an end — and the bottom has fallen out for the program.
-It’s comparable to the out-of-touch nature of another successful head coach, also tied with his quarterbacks’ legacy, in Bill Belichick.
+It’s comparable to the out-of-touch nature of another successful head coach, also tied to his quarterbacks’ legacy, Bill Belichick.

 How much of Clemson’s success was due to Dabo?